-- 4.136 Insurers should not arrange frequent examinations.
-The request to arrange a medical examination should be reasonable in the circumstances and, where applicable, the medical examination should be conducted by the same examiner who previously examined the claimant if they are available. - 4.137 A claimant is only required to comply with an insurer's request to arrange a medical examination if: - (a) the treating practitioner has not responded to a request for information from the insurer - (b) information provided by the treating practitioner to the insurer is inadequate - (c) the insurer's communication with the treating practitioner cannot resolve a dispute. - 4.138 The insurer must retain evidence to support its decision to request a medical examination and provide this information to the claimant or the Authority on request. - 4.139 For the purpose of medical investigations, an insurer may use the Authorised Health Practitioners list on the Authority's website to search for health practitioners who are authorised under Division 7.7, section 7.52(1)(b) of the Act to give evidence when required during the management of a claim. - 4.140 If practitioners on the list are unavailable for an appointment within the required timeframes for the issues to be assessed, an independent medical examiner with availability chosen by the insurer or claimant may be proposed to the Authority for authorisation, following the guidelines prescribed in 'Part 8 of the Motor Accident Guidelines: Authorised Health Practitioners'. - 4.141 A rehabilitation service provider cannot be deemed a health practitioner with regard to Division 7.7, section 7.52 of the Act.
+- 4.138 Before arranging a medical examination, the insurer must inquire with the injured person's treating medical, rehabilitation and health service practitioners promptly to try to resolve the issue being investigated.
+The insurer must provide copies of all documents obtained in this process to the injured person as soon as possible (and in any event within 10 working days of receipt) unless the treating medical, rehabilitation or health service practitioner indicates otherwise. - 4.139 The insurer should not arrange unnecessarily frequent examinations.
+The request to arrange a medical examination should be reasonable in the circumstances and, where applicable, the medical examination should be conducted by the same examiner who previously examined the claimant if they are available. - 4.140 A claimant is required to comply with the insurer's request to undergo a medical examination unless it is unreasonable, unnecessarily repetitious or dangerous.
+A request will ordinarily be considered reasonable if: - (a) the treating practitioner has not responded to a request for information from the insurer, - (b) information provided by the treating practitioner to the insurer is inadequate, or - (c) the insurer's communication with the treating practitioner cannot resolve a dispute. - 4.141 The insurer must retain evidence to support its decision to request a medical examination and provide this information to the Authority on request. - 4.142 For the purpose of medical investigations, an insurer may use the Authorised Health Practitioners list on the Authority's website to search for health practitioners who are authorised under Division 7.7, section 7.52(1)(b) of the Act to give evidence when required during the management of a claim. - 4.143 If practitioners on the list are unavailable for an appointment within the required timeframes for the issues to be assessed, an independent medical examiner with availability chosen by the insurer or claimant may be proposed to the Authority for authorisation, following the guidelines prescribed in 'Part 8 of the Motor Accident Guidelines: Authorised Health Practitioners'. - 4.144 A rehabilitation service provider cannot be deemed a health practitioner with regard to Division 7.7, section 7.52 of the Act.